 You should like to work! as there is plenty of work involved in running the camp.
 Some of it is fun (playing music for the clogging class, working with an admired instructor in the morning classes, etc) and some more mundane (parking cars, putting up signs, running errands, etc).
 But in any case, a good attitude about working in general is definitely a desirable attribute for any potential camp volunteer.

 Then there are certain skills that are definite pluses.
 For example, help is always needed with publicity.
 This involves knowing your way around the internet and being able to find where musicians are likely to discover links to the camp website; chatting it up on Facebook or other similar sites; contacting radio stations, newspapers, newsletters, music teachers, etc; helping make sure we have fliers at bluegrass and oldtime events, etc etc etc. If this is something you’d be good at and like to do, you would be a very valuable volunteer and since most of this work happens before camp, you wouldn’t be obligated to do as much work at the camp itself.

 Graphic artists also could provide valuable help, website managers and other people who are good with computers in general.

 If some or all of this is sounding like it has your name on it, get in touch and we can talk about it.
-These positions fill up fast, so the best time to apply is in June for the fall camp, or in December for the spring camp.
-Contact director Ingrid Noyes at 415-663-6030 after 9 a.m. or email@example.com
+These positions, when they're available, fill up fast, so the best time to apply is in May for the fall camp, or in November for the spring camp.
+Contact director Ingrid Noyes at 415-663-6030 after 9 a.m. or firstname.lastname@example.org